Organ recitals at Rockefeller and Bond

 Tea & Pipes

 Come and hear University organist Thomas Weisflog, distinguished guests, and students from the Rockefeller organ studio play a mixture of Baroque, Romantic, and contemporary music on the E.M.
 Skinner organ.
 Enjoy the experience of sitting in Rockefeller Chapel and being swept into the vast emotional capacities of the organ’s ranks of pipes: trumpets, gentle voices, sounds matching harp and flute and chimes.
 Free and open to all.
+Take a look at some of our highlighted recitals below:

 Major quarterly recitals